patrickeaton/aws-ssm-config-manager/README.md

 ### Using AWS Profiles

+The command takes the `--profile` option, which configures which named profile to use from your `.ini` file for aws-cli.

 If you're using profiles with the AWS CLI you can provide the profile to use via the `AWS_PROFILE` environment variable.
 [See More](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)